-The Schloss THALHEIM chapel from the High Baroque period
+Schloss Thalheim chapel from the High Baroque period

 Your wedding chapel with adjoining open-air stage

 The chapel belonging to the Schloss THALHEIM hotel is a little gem in many respects.
-Positioned outside the U-shaped country house courtyard but connected to the main buildings, the chapel nestles up against the adjacent slope of Schloss THALHEIM's park with its stunning gardens.
+Positioned outside the U-shaped castle courtyard but connected to the main buildings, the chapel perfects the picture of Schloss Thalheim's park with its stunning gardens.

-Its original structure, which the architect Jakob Prandtauer was responsible for, dates back to the High Baroque period.
+Its original structure, which the architect Jakob Prandtauer created, dates back to the High Baroque period.
 Jakob Prandtauer is the builder of world-famous Baroque church buildings in Lower Austria and the surrounding area, most notably Melk Abbey.
-And the best thing: the Schloss THALHEIM chapel has been just as lovingly restored as the whole ensemble and is now open to anyone who would like to say “I do” or celebrate any other occasion here.
+And the best thing is: the Schloss Thalheim chapel has been just as lovingly restored as the whole ensemble and is now open to anyone who would like to say “I do” or celebrate any other occasion here.

-The Schloss THALHEIM chapel is the perfect size.
-By offering space for about 40 people seated and 20 people standing, you can actually call it a small church.
-On the other hand, its size always guarantees a private setting and extremely romantic atmosphere – not least due to the colourful stained glass windows.
+The Schloss Thalheim chapel is the perfect size.
+By offering space for about 55 people seated and 20 people standing, you can actually call it a small church.
+On the other hand, its size always guarantees a private setting and an extremely romantic atmosphere – not least due to the colourful stained glass windows.

-The single nave building has an accessible slightly raised choir stall with wooden balustrade, small organ and direct access to the manor house.
-The chapel has a Baroque altar and all of this not far from Vienna.
+The building with the single nave has an accessible slightly raised choir stall with wooden balustrade, small organ and direct access to the manor house.
+The chapel has a Baroque altar - and all of this not far from Vienna.

-With the careful restoration of this Baroque gem, great attention was paid to largely preserving the historical structure with all its details.
-The only things added were pleasant amenities like heating, comfortable seating and a modern technology and lighting concept.
+During the careful restoration of this Baroque gem, great attention was paid to largely preserving the historical structure with all its details.
+The only things added were pleasant amenities like heating, comfortable seating and a modern technology.

 A wedding location since the High Baroque period

-Tradition also meets the modern in the Schloss THALHEIM chapel creating a unique symbiosis for you.
-This place's uniqueness was already appreciated more than 300 years ago by the builder and architect of the chapel, Jakob Prandtauer.
+The traditional meets the modern in the Schloss Thalheim chapel creating a unique symbiosis.
+The uniqunes of this chapel was already appreciated more than 300 years ago by the builder and architect of the chapel, Jakob Prandtauer.

-After completing several years of a travelling apprenticeship in Bavaria and Salzburg he entered into the service of Count Albert Ernst Gurland, the former owner of Schloss THALHEIM.
-Prandtauer created garden sculptures and cornices first of all, then a summer house later on and finally the chapel in the form it is still preserved today.
+After completing several years of a travelling and working in Bavaria and Salzburg he entered into the service of Count Albert Ernst Gurland, the former owner of Schloss Thalheim.
+Prandtauer created garden sculptures and cornices first of all, then a summer house later on and finally the chapel.
+Today, the chapel is still preserved as originally built 300 years ago.
 In Thalheim he also got to know the countess' maid, Maria Elisabeth Rennberger, who he married on 21 July 1692.
-Roughly two decades later, Jakob Prandtauer finally gained world fame as the architect of Melk Abbey.
+Roughly two decades later, Jakob Prandtauer finally gained international renown as the architect of Melk Abbey.

-Making the Schloss THALHEIM hotel with its integrated chapel a just as traditional as romantic location near Vienna and St. Pölten.
-If you are planning your wedding and want to be sure that this will be the most wonderful day of your life, we look forward to receiving your no-obligation enquiry or your personal phone call on +43 2784 200 79.
+The chapel turns the Schloss Thalheim hotel into traditional, as well as romantic location near Vienna and St. Pölten.
+If you are planning your wedding and want to be sure that this will be the most wonderful day of your life, do not hesitate to submit a non-binding enquiry or contact us by phone +43 2784 200 79.